PHP versions on Hypernode

 PHP 7.x compatibility

 PHP 7 has been released 2 years ago and it turns out to be a great performance booster!
 It is much faster, has a better error handling and it uses less memory than previous versions.
-Magento 2 is fully compatible with PHP 7.0, but Magento 1 doesn’t support PHP 7.0 by default.
+Magento 2 is fully compatible with PHP 7.0, but for Magento 1 you need patches to make it work.
 More information on PHP 7.0 and its compatibility with Magento 1, Ioncube and Varnish can be found in this article on speeding up your shop with PHP 7 for Magento.

 PHP 7.1 is available on Hypernode, but we only recommend Magento 2.2.x shops to upgrade to PHP 7.1.
 Earlier versions of Magento will likely run into compatibility issues.
 With earlier releases of Magento 2, issues have been reported with the mcrypt extension.
 Do you have a Magento 2.1.x shop and are you very keen on using PHP 7.1, please check this workaround published on Cadence-Labs.

 Testing a PHP change

 It is not possible to test with 2 PHP versions on one Hypernode.
 Before switching your PHP version we recommend you to test your shop to see if everything works as it should in the new PHP version.
 Testing your shop without having your customers notice anything can be done with Vagrant for Hypernode.
 Vagrant is a tool that gives you the opportunity to set up a virtual staging environment.
 You can also temporarily order a Hypernode development package to test.